 The growing emphasis on personal responsibility coupled with rising health care costs has increased the demand for qualified professionals.

-With a degree in health promotion, students may work in any health-related field or qualify for graduate study in a clinical field.
+With a degree in health promotion, you could work in any health-related field or qualify for graduate study in a clinical field.
 Careers are available as a(n):

 Our Health Promotion program teaches health principles that can assist individuals who desire to live a healthier lifestyle.
 The curriculum explores a wide range of areas including epidemiology, consumer health, community health and program planning.
 The program offers specific degree tracks in community health and corporate health.